CajalConnectomics2023/project1_brain_network/project_ideas.md

 ## Project ideas

 In general, we encourage students to conceive and develop their own projects.
-We do however appreciate that inspiration can be a fickle misstress and hence provide some project ideas - just in case.
+We do however appreciate that inspiration can be a fickle mistress and hence provide some project ideas - just in case.
 These are meant as seeds which you can develop into something of your own.